 This product standard is related to human exposure to radiofrequency electromagnetic fields transmitted by base station equipment in the frequency range 110 MHz to 100 GHz.

-The object is to assess the compliance of such equipment with the general public basic restrictions (directly or indirectly via compliance with reference levels) and the workers’ exposure limits values (directly or indirectly via compliance with action values), when it is put into service in its operational environment.
+The object is to assess the compliance of such equipment with the general public basic restrictions (directly or indirectly via compliance with reference levels) and the workers’ exposure limits values (directly or indirectly via compliance with action levels), when it is put into service in its operational environment.

 This product standard applies to wireless communication devices used in close proximity to the human ear (e.g. mobile phones, wireless headsets).
 The applicable frequency range is from 300 MHz to 6 GHz.